iamsainikhil/weather-react/README.md

   _Note: The application UI/UX is not affected with this API change._

+- Algolia Places shutdown it's Geocoding API on May 31st, 2022 which broke the `address` search autocomplete functionality in the app.

+- Dark Sky got acquired by Apple and shut down it's API service at the end of 2021.
+At the same time, OpenWeather API introduced a new service `One Call API 3.0` which is similar to Dark Sky API with more forecast features like hourly forecast for 48 hours, daily forecast for 8 days, national weather alerts, etc.

+- Finally, replaced both Dark Sky & Algolia Places with just OpenWeather API for both weather forecast and reverse geocoding.
+However, `address` search autocomplete functionality is removed from the app.

 ## 🏎 Roadmap

 - [x] Build a proxy server using Express for Dark Sky API requests

+- [ ] Convert to a TypeScript project

 - [ ] Unit Testing